Shopify accessibility and catalog cleanup scan

 From scan to remediation in three steps

-No consultant needed.
-Run the audit yourself, fix the priority issues, and keep a documented record your legal team can use.
+Run the scan yourself, fix the priority issues, and keep a documented record your team can use.

 Step 01